Approximate Roots, Toric Resolutions and Deformations of a Plane Branch: Introduction

-The first one is the definition of a class of (non equisingular) multi-parametric deformations $C_{\tr}$ of the plane branch, which we call multi-semi-quasi-homogeneous (msqh).
+The second one is the definition of a class of (non equisingular) multi-parametric deformations $C_{\tr}$ of the plane branch, which we call multi-semi-quasi-homogeneous (msqh).
 We explain its basic properties in Section \ref{msqh}.
-The terms appearing in this deformation are monomials in the approximate roots of $f$ and the deformation may be seen naturally as a deformation of Teissier's embedding of the plane branch $C$ in a higher dimensional affine space (see \cite{T}).
-If the deformation $C_{\tr}$ is {\em generic} the Milnor number of $(C,0)$ is related to the sum of the Milnor numbers of some curves defined from $C_{\tr}$ at the infinitely near points of the toric resolution of $(C,0)$ (see Proposition \ref{m-milnor}).
-As a consequence we derive a Kouchnirenko type formula for the Milnor number in terms of certain polyhedral complex with integral structure which we associate to $(C,0)$.
-In a joint work with Risler we apply the construction of this class of deformations in the study of the topological types of smoothings of real plane branches with the maximal number of connected components (see \cite{GP-R}).
+The terms appearing in this deformation are monomials in the semi-roots of $f$.
+The deformation may be seen naturally as a deformation of Teissier's embedding of the plane branch $C$ in a higher dimensional affine space (see \cite{T}).
+If the deformation $C_{\tr}$ is {\em generic} the Milnor number of $(C,0)$ is related to the sum of the Milnor numbers of some curves defined from $C_{\tr}$ at the infinitely near points of the toric resolution of $(C,0)$ (see Proposition \ref{milnor}).
+As a consequence we obtain a formula for the Milnor number, which can be seen as a geometrical realization of the delta invariant of the singularity in terms of this class of deformations.
+In a recent joint work with Risler we apply this class of deformations in the study of the topological types of smoothings of real plane branches with the maximal number of connected components (see \cite{GP-R}).